 - Testing of outside vehicles for return on investment

 Most ATF test lanes have incorporated class 4 and 7 testing to allow for own personal to carry out MOT testing on cars and light commercials to increase the return on investment with the capital outlay.

-ATF test lanes carry out MOTs on; Truck, Trailers, HGV’s, Busses, Coaches, PSV’s and other commercial vehicles.
+ATF test lanes carry out MOTs on; Truck, Trailers, HGV’s, Buses, Coaches, PSV’s and other commercial vehicles.
 The main tests carried out during MOT are:

 All of the above equipment is supplied, installed and maintained by Everquip, and with 25 years of experience in designing workshops.
 Everquip understand DVSA requirements for layout of ATF test lanes.

 - Side entry and exit tunnels fitted to ATF Pit

 - Pit Jack Rail c/w Pit Jack and spreader beam

 Testing Equipment Product Requirements:

 - Commercial brake tester